Landscape photography is all about the seasons.

 Fall is one of the best times for photography.
 Together with spring, is a photographer’s favourite season.
 And I’m not only talking about landscape photographers.
 For all photographers.

-Fall comes with warm and vivid colours that make all kinds of photography stand out.
+Fall comes with warm and vivid colors that make all kinds of photography stand out.
 Landscape, portraits, macro, wedding – every photography niche can enjoy fall.

 There’s fewer hours of harsh midday sunlight.
 It’s easier to take pictures with soft, warm golden light.